-Examines the development of Europe from the French Revolution to the colonial struggles and political uprisings of the 1960s.
-Focuses on the impact of democratic revolution, industrialization, imperialism, fascism, the Holocaust, and the Cold War.
+Examines the development of Europe from the French Revolution to the collapse of Communism in Europe in 1989.
+Focuses on the impact of democratic revolution, industrialization, imperialism, total war, fascism, the Holocaust, and the Cold War.
 Sources include art, film, autobiographies, and other primary documents.
-Leonard.
+Leonard, Potvin.

-HIST 140 History of American Civilization I: 1607-1877 (M5) (F-1,2)
+HIST 140 History of American Civilization I: 1607-1877 (M5) (F)